hannesdelbeke/pyblish-simple/docs/README.md

 # pyblish-simple
-A Pyblish GUI with a more artist friendly UX
+A Pyblish GUI with a more artist friendly UX than [pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml)

 ![](/docs/screen1.jpg)
 _left pyblish_lite, right pyblish_simple_

 ## What's pyblish simple & why was it developed?
-The standard UI for Pyblish ([pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml)) confused artists:
+The standard UI for Pyblish confused artists:
 - The standard UI shows which validation failed, but not which instance failed.
 e.g. Pyblish flags that a vertex is incorrect, but not which one.
 The artist is frustrated, because they don't know which vertex to fix.
 - The standard UI shows a lot of info, overwhelming non-technical users.
 Artists don't find it intuitive.